Worried About Fading COVID-19 Antibodies? Not So Fast.

 Yasmin Tayag of Medium’s OneZero explains more about measuring a complicated immune response.
 Plus why the Moon’s recent water discoveries is both old and new, and the agricultural potential of livestock “super daddies.”

-Yasmin Tayag is Senior editor at OneZero and a writer for Medium Coronavirus Blog based out of New York.
+Yasmin Tayag is a freelance science editor and writer based in New York, New York.